 Sermon preached by the Rev’d Fr.
-Donald L. Turner, Vicar, St. Peter’s-at-the-Light Episcopal Church, Barnegat Light, New Jersey, October 14, 2018 (Proper 23 - Year B).
+Donald L. Turner, Vicar, St. Peter’s-at-the-Light Episcopal Church, Barnegat Light, New Jersey, February 23, 2020 (Last Sunday After the Epiphany - Year A).

 In the Name of the Father, and of the Son, and of the Holy Spirit.

 If I remember correctly it was about one o’clock in the morning.
 I was finishing up some work on my desk at Trinity Church in Watertown, New York.
 But before I called it a day I picked up the latest copy of The Living Church, one of our Episcopal magazines.
 My eyes fell upon a small advertisement at the back of the journal.
 It called attention to an open position for a vicar at St. Peter’s-at-the-Light, Barnegat Light, New Jersey.